Filming in Kenya

 Rebates/Incentives:

-Kenya does not currently operate a formal national cash rebate programme.
+Kenya does not currently operate a formal national cash rebate programme for film production.

 • 25% investment allowance on film equipment